×

 If you have not spent a lot of time in Hillsborough, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Hillsborough depends on several factors.
 If you plan to stay in Hillsborough for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, renting might be a better option if you're not planning to stay long-term or if you prefer flexibility.
 Renting doesn't require a large upfront investment and it's often easier to move from a rental than it is to sell a home.
 It's also important to consider the local real estate market.
 If home prices are high and continue to rise, buying a home could be a good investment.
 However, if home prices are stagnant or falling, it might be better to rent.
 Lastly, consider your personal financial situation.
 Buying a home requires a significant financial commitment and ongoing expenses such as maintenance and property taxes.
 Renting can be more predictable and often includes utilities in the monthly cost.
-In conclusion, the decision to buy or rent a home in Hillsborough, Grenada should be based on your long-term plans, the local real estate market, and your personal financial situation," said one expat in Hillsborough.
+In conclusion, the decision to buy or rent a home in Hillsborough, Grenada should be based on your long-term plans, the local real estate market, and your personal financial situation," said one expat who made the move to Hillsborough.

 What cultural faux pas should I try to avoid making in Hillsborough?